ajh123-development/website/src/content/legal/privacy-policy.md

 - By visiting this page on our website: [https://github.com/ajh123-development/website/discussions/new?category=policy-discussion](https://github.com/ajh123-development/website/discussions/new?category=policy-discussion).
-Discalimer: Content posted on the page is publicy visible and is under the [https://docs.github.com/site-policy/privacy-policies/github-privacy-statement](policies of GitHub).
+Discalimer: Content posted on the page is publicy visible and is under [GitHub's Privacy Policy](https://docs.github.com/site-policy/privacy-policies/github-privacy-statement).